Elvisonyedika/cbh-take-home-project/Ticket_Breakdown.md

 - Extend the shift creation/edit module to accommodate for facility_agent_id *Scope*
 - Frontend and backend
-*Acceptance Criteria*
+*Estimated time
+- 48 hours (This accommates for all assumptions and posible variances) *Acceptance Criteria*
 When creating a shift;
 - facility_agent_id is available for an agent who alread have
 - facility_agent_id can be added for an agent who dosent have at that time
+- `getShiftsByFacility` returns facility_agent_id for the shift

 **Tickect Three**
 - Subtitute facility_agent_id instead for agent_id in the `generateReport`
 *Scope*
 - Backend
-*Assumption*
+*Estimated time
+- 5 hours (This accommates for all assumptions and posible variances) *Assumption*
 - `generateReport` funtion takes in agent_id as a paramater or by injection *Acceptance Criteria*
 - Reports now have the custom facility_agent_id instead of agent_id

+**Ticket Four**
+Documentation of changes
+*Acceptance Criteria*
+- A proper documentation of the business request and the changes is done using conflunce or any available tool

+**General Assumption(s)**
+- Engineers working on these tickects are familiar with the project structure.
+- Proper documentation of the project exist